ycechungAI/podman-desktop/website/docs/migrating-from-docker/customizing-docker-compatibility.md

    - Go to **Settings > Experimental**, and click the toggle button.
    - Go to **Settings > Preferences > Experimental (Docker Compatibility)**, and click the toggle button.

-   The Docker Compatibilty section is removed from the list of **Settings**.
+   The Docker Compatibility section is removed from the list of **Settings**.

 #### Verification